Adarsh1337/DevOps-Cheatsheets/00-Principles-and-Culture/README.md

 ### Shared Responsibility

-* "You build it, you run it" - Teams own their services end-to-end
+* "You build it, you run it" - Teams own services end-to-end
 * Break down silos between dev, ops, security, and QA
 * Collective ownership of outcomes, not individual blame